okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/main/index.md

 ## Create a service app for a third-party risk provider

-Your Okta org requires the set up of an OAuth service application to integrate and consume risk events from a third-party risk provider.
+Your Okta org requires that you set up an OAuth service application to integrate and consume risk events from a third-party risk provider.

 Use the following high-level steps to configure this service application: